Error-correcting neural networks for semi-Lagrangian advection in the level-set method

-For each node $\mathcal{n} \in \mathcal{N}$, first, we compute its departure point, $\vv{x}_d$, and midpoint velocity, $\hat{\vv{u}}$, with \cref{eq:SLMidpointDeparturePoint,eq:SLIntermediateVelocity}.
-Next we use $\vv{x}_d$ and $\hat{\vv{u}}$ to check the validity of $\mathcal{n}$ and decide if we should continue processing it.
-A grid node is valid when its intermediate velocity is nonzero, and its departure point lies within a cell, $C \in \Omega$, at the maximum level of refinement.
-Besides the $CFL$ and velocity-norm restrictions, these new constraints help confine the problem's complexity and promote data consistency.
+For each node $\mathcal{n} \in \mathcal{N}$, first, we compute its departure point $\vv{x}_d$ and midpoint velocity $\hat{\vv{u}}$ with \cref{eq:SLMidpointDeparturePoint,eq:SLIntermediateVelocity} via quadratic interpolation.
+Next, we use $\vv{x}_d$ and $\hat{\vv{u}}$ to check the validity of $\mathcal{n}$ and decide if we should continue processing it.
+A grid node is valid when its intermediate velocity is nonzero, and its departure point lies within a cell $C$ at the maximum level of refinement.
+Alongside the $CFL$ and velocity-norm restrictions, these new constraints help confine the problem's complexity and favor data consistency.

-After validation, we fetch a partially populated blob $\mathcal{p}$ using the information available for $\mathcal{n}$ in cell $C$.
-To do so, we resort to the {\tt FechDataPacket()} subroutine, which is a specialization of the multi-process {\tt Interpolate()} function.
+After validation, we fetch a partially populated $\mathcal{p}$ using the information available for $\mathcal{n}$ in $C$.
+To do so, we employ the {\tt FechDataPacket()} subroutine, which extends the multi-process {\tt Interpolate()} function.
 Upon calling {\tt FechDataPacket()}, $\mathcal{p}$ will hold data for $(\tilde{x}_d, \tilde{y}_d)$, $(\phi)_{ij}$, $(\vv{u}_d)_{ij}$, $(\phi_{xx})_d$, and $(\phi_{yy})_d$.
 Then, we fill in the missing fields in $\mathcal{p}$ by computing $\mathcal{n}$'s distance $d$ from $\vv{x}_d$ and querying its nodal level-set value $\phi_a$.
-In addition, we bilinearly interpolate curvature at $\mathcal{n}$'s projection on $\Gamma$, as specified by \cref{eq:XOnGamma}.
-Once more, note that our interpolative tasks require a local hierarchical reconstruction, $\mathcal{H}$, to determine which partition owns $\vv{x}_d$.
+In addition, we bilinearly interpolate $\kappa$ at $\mathcal{n}$'s projection onto $\Gamma$, as specified by \cref{eq:XOnGamma}, and use quadratic interpolation to retrieve $\phi_d$ at $\vv{x}_d$, as given by \cref{eq:SLMidpointDeparturePoint}.
+Once more, note that our interpolative tasks require a local hierarchical reconstruction $\mathcal{H}$ to determine which partition owns $\vv{x}_d$.
 For a detailed description of the distributed interpolation procedure, we refer the reader to Algorithm \href{https://www.sciencedirect.com/science/article/pii/S002199911630242X\#fg0050}{2} in \cite{Mirzadeh;etal:16:Parallel-level-set}.
 By the end of our \Cref{alg:CollectDataPackets}, we will have all the valid-vertex data packets in $\mathcal{P}$ and their respective coordinates (i.e., arrival points) in $\mathcal{C}$.